Aromadendrin

 Aromadendrin (aromodendrin or dihydrokaempferol) is a flavanonol, a type of flavonoid.
 It can be found in the wood of Pinus sibirica.

+Biosynthesis

+Flavonoid biosynthesis in plants uses a phenylpropanoid metabolic pathway in which the amino acid phenylalanine is converted to 4-coumaroyl-CoA.
+This is combined with three units of malonyl-CoA to yield a group of compounds called chalcones, which contain two phenyl rings.
+In the main pathway, the enzymes chalcone synthase and chalcone isomerase produce (S)-naringenin which is the immediate precursor for aromadendrin.

+The enzyme flavanone 3-dioxygenase inserts a hydroxyl group into the dihydropyran ring:

+This alpha-ketoglutarate-dependent hydroxylase requires α-ketoglutaric acid, which is converted to succinic acid as a by-product.

 Metabolism

-The enzyme dihydrokaempferol 4-reductase uses cis-3,4-leucopelargonidin and NADP^{+} to produce (+)-aromadendrin, NADPH, and H^{+}.
+The enzyme dihydrokaempferol 4-reductase converts aromadendrin to leucopelargonidin, using nicotinamide adenine dinucleotide phosphate (NADPH) as its cofactor.

+Aromadendrin is alternatively converted to taxifolin in other pathways leading to anthocyanidins and anthocyanins.

 Glycosides

 (2R,3R)-trans-Aromadendrin-7-O-beta-D-glucopyranoside-6-(4-hydroxy-2-methylene butanoate) is an acylated glucoside of aromadendrin isolated from the stem bark of Afzelia bella (Fabaceae).

 Phellamurin is the 8-prenyl 7-glucoside derivative of aromadendrin.

 Chemistry

-(+)-Leucopelargonidin, (2R,3S,4R)-3,4,5,7,4'-pentahydroxyflavan, can be synthesized from (+)-aromadendrin by sodium borohydride reduction.
+(+)-Leucopelargonidin, can be synthesized from (+)-aromadendrin in the laboratory by sodium borohydride reduction.